 Now I’m back home; returned last Tuesday evening.
 I miss the family and friends and the campsite, but it is good to be here where it is quiet.
 Ramsay Hunt did not like the vacation.

-On Saturday I binged on listening to Ted Talks, catching up on a podcast that I enjoy, but I didn’t listen to podcasts while on vacation.
-I find the talks to be very informative, covering a wide range of topics of interest, and two in particular stuck with me.
+On Saturday I binged on listening to the Ted Talks podcast, catching up on a podcast that I enjoy and missed while on vacation. the talks are informative, covering a wide range of topics of interest, and two in particular stuck with me.

 The first was a talk by Rick Doblin about psychedelic drug assisted treatments.
 He’s a therapist who has used psychedelic treatment for patients with PTSD and/or depression for a number of years, with great success, by the way.
 I was particularly interested in what he had to say as my pain-management doctor has suggested I try infusions of Ketamine to control this nasty stuff in my head that limits my life in so many ways.